Adhesions / scar tissue (in pelvis or in uterus)

 • MRI scans in complex cases

-• Distorting the uterus, making it harder for an embryo to implant and affecting how the uterus grows during pregnancy, which can impact the development of the fetus
+• Distorting the uterus making it harder for an embryo to implant and how the uterus grows during pregnancy which can impact the development of the fetus

-• Creating inflammation that reduces egg quality or uterine receptivity
+• Causing inflammation that reduces egg quality or uterine receptivity

-Women trying to conceive may struggle without understanding that scar tissue is interfering.
-Prompt diagnosis and treatment can greatly improve fertility outcomes.
+Women trying to conceive may not know that scar tissue is the issue.
+Early diagnosis and treatment can improve fertility outcomes.

 Treatment Options for Adhesions

 Treatment depends on the severity of the adhesions and the symptoms they are causing.
-At Happiher, every treatment plan is personalised to your specific situation and goals.
+At Happiher every treatment plan is tailored to you and your goals.

 Options include:

-• Conservative management: This may involve physical therapy, medications, and lifestyle changes.
-Additionally, onion extract has been noted for its potential benefits in scar management, particularly in preventing scar formation and reducing inflammation.
+• Conservative management: This may involve physical therapy, medications and lifestyle changes.
+Onions have been noted to have benefits in scar management particularly in preventing scar formation and reducing inflammation.

-• Surgical treatment: In some cases, surgery may be necessary to remove adhesions.
-Combining surgery with other treatments, such as mitomycin C or cryotherapy, can enhance the effectiveness and lead to better outcomes.
+• Surgical treatment: In some cases surgery may be necessary to remove adhesions.
+Combining surgery with other treatments such as mitomycin C or cryotherapy can enhance the outcome and lead to better results.

 Conservative Management

-• For mild adhesions causing no symptoms, monitoring may be all that’s needed.
+• For mild adhesions with no symptoms, monitoring may be all that’s needed.

 Surgical Treatment